sphero-inc/Sphero-iOS-SDK/samples/Locator/README.md

 ![logo](http://update.orbotix.com/developer/sphero-small.png)

 # LocatorSphero Locator is a firmware feature that provides real-time position and velocity information about the robot.
-After setting up locator data streaming, you will receive async data packets containting Sphero's X,Y position, and X,Y velocity in cm and cm/s respectively.
+After setting up locator data streaming, you will receive async data packets containing Sphero's X,Y position, and X,Y velocity in cm and cm/s respectively.
 In this document we show on iOS how to receive the locator data, and use the Configure Locator command.
 	Note: This command only works on Sphero's with Firmware 1.20 or greater
 ## Setting Data Streaming